 }

-To observe the data race, I let the synchronised block sleep for a nanosecond (line 15).
-At the same time, I access std::cout without using a synchronised block (line 29); therefore I launch 10 threads that increment the global variable i.
+To observe the data race, I let the synchronized block sleep for a nanosecond (line 15).
+At the same time, I access std::cout without using a synchronized block (line 29); therefore, I launch ten threads that increment the global variable i.
 The output shows the issue.

 I put red circles around the issues in the output.
-These are the spots, at which std::cout is used by at least two threads at the same time.
+These are the spots at which at least two threads use std::cout simultaneously.
 The C++11 standard guarantees that the characters will be written in an atomic way that is only an optical issue.
-But what is worse, is that the variable i is written by at least two threads.
+But what is worse is that the variable i is written by at least two threads.
 This is a data race.
-Therefore the program has undefined behaviour.
+Therefore the program has undefined behavior.
 If you look carefully at the output of the program you see that 103 is written twice.

-The total order of synchronised blocks also holds for atomic blocks.
+The total order of synchronized blocks also holds for atomic blocks.

 Atomic Blocks

-You can execute transaction-unsafe code in a synchronised block but not in an atomic block.
+You can execute transaction-unsafe code in a synchronized block but not an atomic one.
 Atomic blocks are available in the forms: atomic_noexcept, atomic_commit, and atomic_cancel.
-The three suffixes _noexcept, _commit, and _cancel define how an atomic block should manage an exception.
+The suffixes _noexcept, _commit, and _cancel define how an atomic block should manage an exception.

-- atomic_cancel: In the default case, std::abort is called.
+• atomic_cancel: In the default case, std::abort is called.
 That will not hold if a transaction-safe exception throws that is responsible for the ending of the transaction.
-In this case, the transaction will be cancelled, put to its initial state and the exception will be thrown.
+In this case, the transaction will be canceled, put to its initial state, and the exception will be thrown.

 transaction-safe exceptions: std::bad_alloc, std::bad_array_length, std::bad_array_new_length, std::bad_cast, std::bad_typeid, std::bad_exception, std::exception, and all exceptions that are derived from them are transaction-safe.